 The Early Head Start Partnership Program is a collaboration of Columbus’ leading community agencies focused on the education and welfare of children and their families.
 Our goal is to ensure that children from infancy to age 3, receive a healthy and enriching start in life.
 Early Head Start provides high-quality early education, along with comprehensive child development, health, nutrition, social and other services to families who qualify.
 We work with families, partners and providers in a comprehensive approach to meet the needs of the whole child and whole family.
 This generational approach supports stability and long-term success for families who are at most risk.
 In 2015, the partnership received $18 million in federal and non-federal funding for a five year period.
 In 2019, a new grant was awarded to continue our efforts through 2024.
 The goal?
-To expand access to high quality services for 160 infants and toddlers from low-income families; nearly 80% earning less than $800 per month, on average.
+To expand access to high quality services for 160 infants and toddlers from low-income families; nearly 80% earning less than $800 per month.

 Together with our partners from the A. Sophie Rogers School for Early Learning and Crane Center for Early Childhood Education Research and Policy, we are making an impact on child, family and community success.
 Learn more about our activities and opportunities in our monthly newsletter.

 If you are interested in learning more about our program, please fill out our Interest Form and we will contact you.